percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 client (endpoint).

 * server_write_salt: The value of the SRTP master salt used by the server (media distributor).

+* conf_id: Identifier that uniquely specfies which conference the media distributor should place this media flow in.

 The `TunneledDtls` message is defined as: